-The title of a scientific report should be chosen with care, since it will be the first thing other scientists read and should entice them to read your work.
-A good title is short, clear, informs on the contents of your reported study, and invites to read by an active way of writing.
-In other words, the best title is the shortest line possible that still covers the contents of the report.
+The title of a scientific report should be chosen with care, since it will be the first thing other scientists read and should entice them to read the full report.
+A good title is short and concise, informs on the content of your reported study (without overlap with the keywords), and invites to read.
+In other words, the best title is the shortest and most enticing line possible that still catches the core of the research and gives the reader a good impression what to expect in the rest of your report.